sparrowDom/hardhat-tracer-mre/README.md

 ## Opcodes
 Here [is the diff](https://www.diffchecker.com/k5B0uByT/) between a decompiled contract that contains no problematic opcodes (left part of diff) and the one with problematic opcodes (right part of diff)

+The codes I see in the problematic contract that I do not see in the non problematic one are:
+- ADDMOD
+- SMOD
+- CALLER

+Though without debugging the Rust module `edr_solidity/src/source_map.rs` this is just guessing.